bokkypoobah/ApprovalTool/README.md

-# ApprovalTool
+# approvalTool

-Lightweigh web3 dapp tool to manage your approvals for ERC-20, ERC-721 and ERC-1155 contracts.
+**approvalTool** is a lightweigh web3 dapp tool to manage your approvals for ERC-20, ERC-721 and ERC-1155 token contracts.

 <br />